This lemon and vanilla bean posset is the easiest English pudding and you need to know how to make it. Simple and delicious!

 For the creamy filling

-- 200 ml/ 1 cup freshly squeezed juice of grapefruit and lemon 1 grapefruit, 2-3 lemons
+- 200ml/1 cup freshly squeezed juice of lemon and grapefruit combines approximately 1 grapefruit, 2-3 lemons

 - In a small pot combine sugar, citrus juice, zest, vanilla bean and seeds, bring to a boil over medium heat, turn the heat down and let it simmer for 15 minutes until it turns into a syrup.
 It should coat your spoon when it's done but shouldn't be too thick.